abin-online/Cake-Shop-E-Commerce/README.md

 This README now offers a thorough guide for users and developers alike.
 Let me know if there’s anything else you’d like to add or modify!
 ```

-Feel free to make further adjustments or additions based on your preferences!